 Perhaps the most immediate, recognizable change has been seen in the waiting room.
 Now designers must consider how to make waiting rooms pleasant but Covid compliant.
 As social distancing has become the new normal, healthcare organizations have experienced changes in staffing and patient procedures.
 For appointments, patients are instructed to call at arrival and wait in their cars if waiting room occupancy is full.
 If so, a staff member will notify them when their appointment is ready.
 Seating capacity has become greatly reduced, with some organizations reporting significant drops in the number of acceptable occupants in the waiting area – as much as 60 to 75% less occupants.

-While the size of these waiting rooms will remain the same, the elements within will undoubtedly change., Instead, wayfinding will become the priority.
+While the size of these waiting rooms will remain the same, the elements within will undoubtedly change.
+Instead, wayfinding will become the priority.
 This will be done by creating traffic patterns that will safely move patients and staff through the space and ensuring that these paths of travel do not unnecessarily cross each other.
 To separate occupants and improve flow, mobile barriers and dividers will be common additions to these areas.

 Rethinking the Reception Desk

 For healthcare staff in doctor’s offices, measures taken to ensure safety have included scheduling procedures including dividing staff into staggered shifts and on/off days.
 Regarding design for the reception area, the purpose and look of the traditional reception desk must also be revisited.
 While open, airy layouts have become common to create a welcoming area within the clinical space, physical adjustments to the desk will need to be made.
 Physical adjustments include the return of the physical barrier to the desk area.
 Whether a glass window or mobile partition, these barriers will serve to protect both the patient and the staff member from any possible airborne transmission.
+The best trampoline is popular with kids.

 Safeguarding the Central Nurse Station